wang-bin/fvp/README.md

 registerWith(); // in main(), or anywhere before creating a player
 ```

 Then this plugin implementation will be used for all platforms.
-Sometimes you may want official implementation for android and ios, then you can call
+Without these lines the official implementation(if exists) will be used.
+You can also select the platforms to enable fvp implementation

 ```dart
 registerWith(options: {'platforms': ['windows', 'macos', 'linux']}); // only these platforms will use this plugin implementation